 Kevin Kimberlin discovers and supports big ideas.
 Pursuing this approach, he co-founded or first funded several companies that have changed the healthcare landscape and revolutionized global communications.

 The Internet — Kevin Kimberlin co-founded Ciena Corporation, the world leader in high-capacity optical communications systems.
 He and his co-founders (the company started by Gordon Gould, inventor of the laser, and his protégé, Dr. David Huber), filed the corporate charter and issued the founders shares for Ciena on November 12, 1993, just five months after the public release of the World Wide Web.
-Their venture patented the dual-stage, all-optical amplifier and commercialized the first Dense Wave Division Multiplexing (DWDM) system.
-It is the technology that powered the internet explosion of the 1990s.
-Today, it is the common basis of virtually all high-capacity networks around the world – metro, regional, national, intercontinental and transoceanic systems alike – and serves as a foundation of the internet.
+Their venture patented the dual-stage, all-optical amplifier and commercialized the first dense Wave Division Multiplexing (WDM) system, the massive capacity technology powered the internet explosion of the 1990s.
+WDM is now the common basis of all metro, regional, national, intercontinental and transoceanic communications networks and the foundation of the internet.
 As the top-ranked optical networking innovator, serving 85% of the world’s largest telecom service providers, Ciena plays the leading role in powering the pan-global capacity of the Internet

 The Human Genome — Mr. Kimberlin co-founded Myriad Genetics with the scientists most responsible for creating the technologies that drove the Human Genome Project.
 They were brought together by Kimberlin’s vision of systematically discovering gene mutations that cause major diseases.
 He subsequently raised the private capital, and secured the underwriters for the Company’s initial public offering.